jstolarek/jstolarek.github.io/pages/posts/2023-06-03-firmament.md

 [^1]: I just finished reading Jason Schreier's book _"Press Reset: Ruin and
-      Recovery in the Video Game Industry"_ which is exactly on the topic of game studios getting closed all the time and often for no good reason.
+      Recovery in the Video Game Industry"_ which is exactly on the topic of game studios getting closed all the time, and often for no good reason.
       Great book, highly recommended.

+[^2]: **15/07/2023 UPDATE:** 1.2 patch for Firmament has just been released and
+      it is supposed to fix these crashes, though I haven't tested this myself.